emmijokinen/TCRconv/README.md

   * On commandline, run with --help to see descriptions for the possible inputs
   * For an example, see scripts/pred-b-small.sh

+## Pretrained models
+Torch state dictionaries for models trained with the VDJdb-b-small, VDJdb-b-large, and VDJdb-ab-large are available at models-folder.
+They are trained with the default parameters, according to shell-scripts in scripts folder (train-b-small, train-b-large, train-ab-large).

 ## References
 \[1\] Jokinen, E., Dumitrescu, A., Huuhtanen, J., Heinonen M., Gligorijevic, V., Bonneau, R., Mustjoki, S., Lähdesmäki, H. Determining recognition between T cell receptors and epitopes using contextualized motifs, *submitted* (2022) \